Westchase, Florida: 2020 census

+2010 census

 As of the census of 2010, there were 21,747 people living in the community.
 The population density was 2,203 people per square mile.
 The racial makeup of the community was 82.5% White, 5.3% African American, 0.2% Native American, 6.6% Asian, 0.01% Pacific Islander, and 3% from two or more races.
 Hispanic or Latino of any race were 15.5% of the population.

 There were 9,244 households in Westchase.
 The average household size was 2.55.

 The median income for a household in the community was $88,964.
 The median home value was $326,200.

 Community association

 The Westchase Community Association is the largest deed-restricted community (homeowner association) within the Westchase census-designated place.
 The community is organized into 28 neighborhoods, or villages.
 Some of these villages are organized into even smaller subsections.
 Each of these villages and their "sub-villages" are represented by a voting member and at least one alternate who are elected annually by the residents of a particular neighborhood.
 Some of the villages also have a website that is maintained by a "village webmaster".
 Residents are encouraged to participate by attending website committee meetings or providing material to help improve the website to the webmaster.